Artist

 How much does Tears for Fears make in a year?

-Tears for Fears is modeled at $550K-$2.2M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Tears for Fears is estimated at $550K-$2.2M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Tears for Fears still make money?